pedramhaqiqi/heygen/README.md

 3. **Scalability Awareness**
     By leveraging stateless HTTP connections and enforcing connection thresholds, the server efficiently handles a large number of concurrent polling requests without being overwhelmed.

+## API Reference

+Below is the API reference for the client library, detailing the publicly exposed methods, constants, and types.
+These are designed to provide flexibility and simplicity for monitoring job statuses while ensuring clarity in their intended use.

+### Publicly Exposed Methods and Classes

+#### JobClient

+The main class of the client library, JobClient, provides methods to interact with the server for job creation, single-status retrieval, and polling.
+- **Purpose**: To allow users to manage job lifecycles efficiently and reliably.
+#### Constructor Parameters
+- **baseUrl**: The base URL of the server to which the client will connect.
+- **maxRetries**: An optional parameter specifying the maximum number of retry attempts for transient failures.

+##### Key Methods
+1. **createJob(processingDuration: number, shouldError: boolean): Promise<CreateJobResponse>**
+    - **Description**: Creates a new job on the server with configurable parameters (e.g., duration and whether the job should simulate an error state).
+    - **Use Case**: This method is primarily exposed to demonstrate the functionality of the client and server.
+It is particularly useful for testing and validating how jobs behave during their lifecycle.

+2. **getStatus(jobId: string, mode: PollingMode): Promise<JobStatus>**
+    - **Description**: Fetches the current status of a job from the server.
+    - **Use Case**: This method is made publicly available for cases where the client wants to fetch a single status update without initiating polling.
+It provides a simple and direct way to check the status of a job at a given moment.

+3. **awaitCompletion(jobId: string, options: AwaitCompletionOptions): Promise<JobStatus>**
+    - **Description**: Polls the server for a job’s status until it reaches a terminal state (COMPLETED or ERROR).
+    - **Behavior**: By default, this method uses long polling to minimize request frequency and reduce overhead.
+It evaluates the lifecycle of the job’s status to decide whether to continue polling or stop.
+The method will only return COMPLETED or ERROR once polling ends.
+    - **Use Case**: This is the main polling function that clients should use to monitor job completion.
+It is ideal for scenarios where the client needs to reliably track the job until it finishes, while respecting configurable options like polling intervals and timeouts.

+### Constants
+- **JOB_STATUS**
+    - Represents the possible states of a job.
+    - **Values**: PENDING, COMPLETED, ERROR.
+    - **Use Case**: Helps clients handle status comparisons cleanly without relying on hardcoded strings.

+- **POLLING_MODES**
+    - Defines the available polling strategies.
+    - **Values**: LONG (long polling), SHORT (short polling).
+    - **Use Case**: Allows clients to configure how frequently they want to poll for status updates.

+### Errors

+Custom error classes provide clear and specific error handling:
+- **JobClientError**: The base error class for all client-related failures.
+- **NetworkError**: Thrown when there are network-related issues (e.g., connection problems).
+- **RateLimitError**: Indicates the server has rate-limited the client.
+Includes a retryAfter value for implementing backoff strategies.
+- **ServerError**: Represents server-side errors (HTTP 5xx responses).
+- **Use Case**: These error classes enable clients to handle failures gracefully and differentiate between various error types for better control.

+### Types
+- **AwaitCompletionOptions**: Configuration options for the awaitCompletion method, including timeout duration, polling interval, and polling mode.
+- **JobStatus**: Represents the possible job states (PENDING, COMPLETED, or ERROR).
+- **PollingMode**: Specifies the polling strategy (LONG or SHORT).

+### Why These Are Exposed
+1. **JobClient**: Exposed as the main entry point for interacting with the client library.
+It encapsulates all core functionality: job creation, single-status retrieval, and polling.
+2. **createJob**: Primarily for demonstrating functionality.
+Useful for testing how jobs progress through their lifecycle.
+3. **getStatus**: Exposed for clients who need to fetch a single status update about a job.
+This avoids unnecessary polling for use cases where a one-time check suffices.
+4. **awaitCompletion**: The primary method for tracking job completion.
+Designed to manage the polling lifecycle efficiently, ensuring that the client handles COMPLETED and ERROR states cleanly while supporting configurable options.
+5. **Constants and Types**: Exposed to provide clarity, type safety, and maintainability for users interacting with the library.
+6. **Errors**: Exposed to allow for granular and predictable error handling, enabling clients to respond appropriately to various failure scenarios.

+By exposing only the essential methods and constants, this API ensures that users can interact with the client library effectively without unnecessary complexity.
+The flexibility provided by polling modes and configuration options allows users to adapt the client’s behavior to meet their specific requirements.